vinfea/openshift-ckan/docs/christa.md

 Push the image to container registry of your choice and modify ckan.deployment.image and ckan-worker.deployment.image to point to your image.

-Inside values.yaml, ckan.env.CKAN_SITE_URL must hold the value of the OpenShift route which will eventually expose your CKAN deployment beyond the cluster.
-If your cluster uses a predictable naming pattern for routes — for example, <service-name>-your-domain, you can modify CKAN_SITE_URL at this stage even though the route does not yet exist.
-The service name is ckan.

-If you can't predict what the route created by /ckan-chart/templates/ckan-base/ckan-route.yaml will be called, there are instructions later for modifying CKAN_SITE_URL dynamically.

 The final configuration you must change is inside ckan-secret.yaml.
-In order for XLoader to work — specifically, to allow XLoader jobs running in the ckan-worker pod to make HTTPS requests to the ckan pod running the web app — you must set CKAN_CA_CERT to the your cluster's certificate.
+In order for XLoader to work — specifically, to allow XLoader jobs running in the ckan-worker pod to make HTTPS requests to the main ckan pod running the web app — you must set CKAN_CA_CERT to the your cluster's certificate.

 To obtain the certificate, run the following from a command-line within your cluster:

 ```
-openssl s_client -connect <your-cluster-domain>:443 -showcerts
+openssl s_client -connect <your-ckan-route>:443 -showcerts
 ```

 Copy the final certificate (the final block delimited by `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`) and paste it into ckan-secret.yaml.